ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 because the new values are near each other in the index.
 As a result objects are more easily clustered together for better performance.
-The real-world differences in this approach of index locality vs random data inserts can be quite large.
+The real-world differences in this approach of index locality vs random data inserts can be one order of magnitude or more.

 UUID formats created by this specification are intended to be lexicographically sortable while in the textual representation.